Library Collections and Facilities

 Collections

-As of Jan 1, 2004 the library holds over 272,000 items, including 196,000 print volumes, 55,000 microforms, and 21,000 miscellaneous (mostly audio-visual) items.
-In addition, the library provides access to a wide array of electronic resources, including full-text books and journals.
-(See the Electronic Resources page for details.)
+The library provides access to many hundreds of thousands of items, including print volumes, microforms, audio-visual materials, and a wide array of electronic resources, including full-text books and journals.
+The annual library statistics report includes a very brief tabulation.
 The collection is strongest in the field of biblical studies.
 Special collections include rare volumes in eschatology and premillennialism.
 But our goal is to provide a balanced collection that serves all areas of the seminary curriculum.
 The library attempts to identify and acquire all important scholarly literature currently published in English in the main fields of Christian theological study, supplemented by selected scholarly works in European languages, particularly German, and representative popular religious materials in English, especially evangelical works.
 See our collection development policy for details.
 The print collections are shelved by "call numbers" based on the Library of Congress classification system.

 Facilities and Service Points

 The library complex consists of two connected buildings, Turpin and Mosher.
 The only public entrance/exit is on the north side of Turpin.
 The library calendar contains complete information about days and hours of operation.
-The main facilities and services points are as follow.
+(See also information about Emergency and Unscheduled Closings.)
+The basic layout is evident in Turpin floorplan and Mosher floorplan.
+The main facilities and services points are as follows.

-BIBLOS and Online Resources.
-BIBLOS (the library catalog) lists everything the library owns (books, journals, microforms, AV materials, etc.) except slides, materials in the CE curriculum lab, and documents in the seminary archives.
-Registered library users may renew loans or place holds via BIBLOS.
-Scores of commercial databases are available at the library website, including WorldCat, the ATLA Religion database, Religious and Theological Abstracts, ERIC, PsycINFO, and AcademicSearch.
+WorldCat and Online Resources.
+WorldCat (the library catalog) lists everything the library owns (books, journals, microforms, AV materials, etc.) except materials in the CE curriculum lab and documents in the seminary archives.
+Registered library users may renew loans or place holds.
+Scores of commercial databases are available at the library website, including the ATLA Religion database, Religious and Theological Abstracts, Old Testament Abstracts, New Testament Abstracts, JSTOR, ERIC, PsycINFO, and AcademicSearch.
 Workstations are available on the first floor across from the circulation desk, in the computer lab, and throughout the buildings.
-BIBLOS and nearly all electronic resources are available via the Internet at http://library.dts.edu/.
+Nearly all electronic resources are available via the Internet at http://library.dts.edu/.

 Reference Collection.
 The main reference collection occupies the SE corner of the first floor of Turpin.
 Encyclopedias, handbooks, directories, exegetical tools, and several hundred of the better biblical commentaries are in this section.
 Reference materials must stay in the building.
 However, some books in reference are also in the general stacks, available for loan, including all of the commentaries in reference.
-Small satellite reference collections are also on the second and third floors of Turpin near the elevator.
+A small satellite reference collection is also on the second floor of Turpin near the elevator.

 Bibliographic Center; Index Tables.
 Specialized bibliographies, indexes, and abstracts are housed in the bibliographic center on the first floor of Turpin.
 Use these resources in tandem with on-line databases.